 If you think there's no sign short of a diamond ring that can point to whether you're headed for marriage or not, think again.
-Our experts are here to share eight ways you can tell if your relationship will last a lifetime.
+Experts weigh in and give you the eight ways you can tell if your relationship will last a lifetime.

 Constantly butting heads could mean you're headed for a breakup.
-But, if your partner is willing to kindly voice his or her views in order to challenge you to change yours, psychotherapist and relationship expert Rhonda Richards-Smith says you could be headed for marriage.
-"If your partner is comfortable enough with you to lovingly call you out privately when they feel you are wrong," says Richards-Smith, "chances are you are in the right relationship."
+But, if your partner is willing to kindly voice their views in order to challenge you, psychotherapist and relationship expert Rhonda Richards-Smith says you could be headed for marriage.
+"If your partner is comfortable enough with you to lovingly call you out privately when they feel you are wrong, chances are you are in the right relationship," Richards-Smith says.

-When you married a person, you also marry his or her family.
+When you marry a person, you also marry their family.
 So, "when things are getting serious in a relationship, you tend to place more weight in what your partner's family thinks of you," says Lori Salkin, matchmaker and dating coach.
 "I have noticed time and time again that right before couples get engaged, they spend more time with each other's families—and their nerves run high as they hope for their approval or have to respond to disapproval or questions."

-"Lean on Me" was a musical hit in part because its lyrics ring true.
-"Knowing your partner is there for you is vital to knowing that this relationship is for the long haul," says Nelson.
+"Lean on Me" was a hit in part because its lyrics ring true.
+"Knowing your partner is there for you is vital to knowing that this relationship is for the long haul," Nelson says.
 "If partners are always responsive through the ups and downs, and feel comfort that this person will go to bat for them no matter what, people feel safe enough to call that person their partner for life."

 Until you tie the knot, you're free to make your own decisions.
 But couples who include one another in the big ones are almost surely headed for marriage, Nelson says.
 "These partners plan for the future and think about making life decisions with the unit in mind," she says.
 "They may devise a plan to pay down student loans and financial debt together, purchase a car in each other's name, or buy a house together.
 They may have children or begin planning for that next phase in life.
 You know this relationship is forever because the couple is deeply committed in creating a future of which they can both be proud."